uripast/scylla-home/README.md

 # scylla-home
 home assingment
 1. Jenkins pipeline created to run scylla
-2. Build docker image with python script from scylla that run unit tests
+2. Build docker image to run scylla on ubuntu 20.04
-3. Get list of pass and fail rate and total count of tests
+3. Get output of test.py on the jenkins job